elShiaLabeouf/cloudstack_client/README.md

 ### Generate/Update API versions

-New API configs can be generated using the list_apis command.
+New API definitions can be generated using the list_apis command.

-*Example:*
+*Example for 4.5 API:*

 ```bash
 # running against an CloudStack 4.5 API endpoint: